-Did you know cooking fires are the number one cause of home fires in the United States?
-With families spending more time at home, and with the holidays here, the risk for cooking fires is greater.
-This Fire Prevention Month, we would like to leave you with some important cooking safety tips.
+Did you know that cooking fires are the number one cause of home fires in the United States?
+With families spending more time at home, and with the holidays here, the risk for cooking fires is greater than ever before.
+This holiday season, we would like to leave you with some important cooking safety tips.
 Scroll on to learn more.

 How Do Cooking Fires Happen?

 Cooking fires happen most often when food is left cooking unattended.
 Always stay in your kitchen when you are frying, boiling, grilling or boiling something.
 Don't stray far if you are simmering, cooking or roasting food and be sure to check it often.

 How to Extinguish a Grease Fire

 Grease fires are one of the most common types of kitchen fires we see, and like any fire, they can quickly grow in size.
 If you have a grease fire, put a lid on it.
 Keep your pan covered until it has cooled.
 You can even use a cookie sheet if you don't have a lid handy.
 Never pour water on a grease fire, it will only cause the fire to grow.